microsoft/CopilotStudioSamples/CustomAnalytics/DataFlowVersion/readme.md

    1. Open your Power BI Workspace - New - Dataflow
    2. Select 'Attach a Common Data Model' folder
    3. Browse you Azure Data Lake container, and paste the URL of your 'model.json' file that describes your data.
+   4. At present - there is a bug in Dataflows that causes the error "The credentials provided for the PowerBI source are invalid".
+The PBI team is aware of this and working on a fix, but in the interim, we need to apply a small workaround, which involves creating another Dataflow - we will call this **Dataflow 1a** that sits in between 1 & 2 (these steps will be removed when the bug is fixed):
+      1. Open your Power BI Workspace - New - Dataflow
+      2. Select 'Link tables from other dataflows'
+      3. Log in and select Dataflow 1 - conversationtranscript
+      4. In the PowerQuery editor, select the conversationtranscript table, and de-select 'Enable Load'
+      5. Rename the conversationtranscript table to conversationtranscript_adls
+      6. Create a new blank query, name it conversationtranscript, and in the source action for the query, set it to conversationtranscript_adls

 2. Edit the DataFlow template
    1. [Find your Dataverse environment URL](https://docs.microsoft.com/en-us/powerapps/maker/data-platform/data-platform-powerbi-connector#find-your-dataverse-environment-url), the URL will be in the format: https://yourenvironmentid.crm.dynamics.com/.
 You will just need the 'yourenvironmentid' part of the URL